The World's End | 2013

 The escape route now fortuitously leads them through pub number ten, the deserted ‘King’s Head’, where the indefatigable Gary maintains the ‘drink in every pub’ objective by serving himself a pint.
 Both inside and out, this is the Arena Tavern, 3 Arena Parade, another live music venue, in the heart of Letchworth.

 The survivors triumphantly make it to their ultimate destination, ‘The World’s End’, which is The Gardener’s Arms, Wilbury Hills Road at Icknield Way.
 Unlike the other Letchworth locations, which are fairly close together in the town centre, the Gardener’s Arms is about a mile west of the town.
-And don’t worry – if you’ve managed the Golden Mile, it’s still tihere servng up that well-earned pint.
+Oh dear – it's currently closed for refurbishment and due to reopen as a 'pizza and carvery'.
+Nothing to do with alien beings.
+Nothing at all.